RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 We can clearly see the high and low notes.
 So we thought this could be a representation of zeros `0` and ones `1` i.e. crafting the resultant file on a bit basis.

 In order to analyze the .wav and extract all the bits we used Python and two modules: [wavefile](https://pypi.org/project/wavefile/) and [BitVector](https://pypi.org/project/BitVector/).
-[Here](https://stackoverflow.com/questions/2060628/reading-wav-files-in-python) you can find some examples of wavefile usage and how to obtain sound parameters like frecuencies, number of frames, etc...
+[Here](https://stackoverflow.com/questions/2060628/reading-wav-files-in-python) you can find some examples of wavefile usage and how to obtain sound parameters like frequencies, number of frames, etc...

 We measured the minimum length of the higher notes and it turns out to be <yellow>739</yellow> frames.
 So we assumed each bit is 739 frames long.
 We tried then writing to a file a 1 bit whenever there is a high freq note and a 0 bit whenever there is a low freq one. *(The frequencies are high: 0.984375 and low: -0.0078125)*.
 The resultant file was useless.
 We then tried to invert the bits, a 0 for the high freq and a 1 for the low freq.
 The resultant file was rubbish.
-Next we took into account the length of the high freq souns *(note how the lower ones are always the same legnth)*.
-We then tried the same thing but now counting the actual frames and applying modulus 739 `% 739` so whenever the high freq note is longer than 739 it sould write 2 or more bits.
-We tried with 1 as high and 0 as low and viceversa, both resultant files were useless.
+Next we took into account the length of the high freq sounds *(note how the lower ones are always the same length)*.
+We then tried the same thing but now counting the actual frames and applying modulus 739 `% 739` so whenever the high freq note is longer than 739 it should write 2 or more bits.
+We tried with 1 as high and 0 as low and vice versa, both resultant files were useless.

 Then we want back to researching and found a [post](https://leonjza.github.io/blog/2016/10/02/reverse-engineering-static-key-remotes-with-gnuradio-and-rfcat/) that explains how to reverse engineer some SDR (Software Defined Radio) captures and, luckily enough, the author [Leonjza](https://twitter.com/leonjza) used a Yardstick One transceiver to capture the data just like the description of this challenge.